Karth1kn/Non-linear_truss/README.md

 # Non-linear_truss
-python code non linear 2D and 3D truss FE simulations using Newton-Rapsho go to https://www.youtube.com/watch?v=9wNwfXl7riA&list=PLh-DkVXk0RjgqI17MKpXXomnjjPmeFYcZ for tutorials
+python code non linear 2D and 3D truss FE simulations using Newton-Rapshon and arc-length (Riks) methods

+USE D3_TrussNLN.py and KadapaAL.py and the 5 csv files in the same folder for arc-length algorithm demo.

+go to https://www.youtube.com/watch?v=9wNwfXl7riA&list=PLh-DkVXk0RjgqI17MKpXXomnjjPmeFYcZ for tutorials

 DIRECTLY RUN non_linear_bar.py FOR 2d DEMONSTRATION